Multilingual Simplification of Medical Texts: Acknowledgements

 \section{Acknowledgements}

 We acknowledge Pouya Nekouei for his help with the Farsi language.
 This research was partially supported by National Science Foundation (NSF) grants IIS-2145479, IIS-2144493 and IIS-2112633, and by the National Institutes of Health (NIH) under the National Library of Medicine (NLM) grant 2R01LM012086.
-We acknowledge the Texas Advanced Computing Center (TACC)\footnote{\url{https://www.tacc.utexas.edu}} at UT Austin for many of the results within this paper.